Human to Human Marketing

 That being said, be flexible.
 React to what is happening on a daily basis and if you need to bump that scheduled blog then do it.

-Make 2018 the year you invest in understanding further the needs of your customers and incorporate the human to human element in your marketing strategy.
+Make this year the year you invest in understanding further the needs of your customers and incorporate the human to human element in your marketing strategy.